yabkal21/MyFirstRepo/README.md

-# MyFirstRepot
+# MyFirstRepo

-text
+This is my first repository created as part of a GitHub learning task.

-this is my first repository created as part of a Github learning task
+It contains a short introduction about myself and is mainly used to practice creating repositories, adding files, and making commits.